Shayan-Ghani/Training/README.md

 # Mini Bash

-Hey there! this is a mini bash project.
+Hey there! this is a mini bash project to style your text.

 Some of features used in this project :

-* Select
 * Function
 * Case